sampetchey/intonationladder/README.md

       }
       ```
   4. To answer, the player selects 'Flat' or 'Sharp'.
     a.
-Each button determines if the randomIntonation is sharp or flat.
+The functions called by the button depends upon if it matches the randomIntonation value.
     b.
 If correct, functions are called to increase the score, level and generate a new audio file.
     c.
-If incorrect, the gameOver function is called:
+If incorrect, the gameOver() function is called:
       ```
       function answerFlat() {
         if (!randomIntonation) {